shravan-kuchkula/udacity-data-eng-proj3/README.md

   * Each turnstile event has the following fields: `{"station_id", "station_name", "line"}`
 - The Weather data is periodically loaded by extracting the data from the REST endpoint.
 It has the following fields: `{"temperature", "status"}`

+## Project architecture:
-**Project architecture**: Since our goal is to get data from disparate systems to the dashboard, we can make use of Kafka and its ecosystem as an intermediary.
+ Since our goal is to get data from disparate systems to the dashboard, we can make use of Kafka and its ecosystem as an intermediary.
 Shown below is the high-level architecture of the flow of data into and out of Kafka using various components of the Kafka ecosystem, such as: `Kafka Connect` to ingest data from the database, `Kafka REST Proxy` to interface with a REST endpoint, `KSQL` to aggregate turnstile data at each station, `Faust` to transform the stream/table before it is consumed by the web server application running the dashboard.

 ![project-architecture](images/project-architecture.png)

+## Project implementation:
-**Project implementation**: The entire project is implemented in Python using `confluent_kafka`, `faust`, `KSQL` and other packages.
+The entire project is implemented in Python using `confluent_kafka`, `faust`, `KSQL` and other packages.
 The best way to understand the implementation is to focus on the producers first, then the role of stream processors in doing ETL and finally the consumers - which will load the data into the dashboard.

 ***Producers:*** A producer is one that will load data into our Kafka cluster.
 In our case, there are 3 types of producers that emit data into the Kafka topics - the place where we store data in the Kafka Cluster.